7 of the Year’s Best Debut Novelists on Their First

 When my turn came, not able to think of anything else, I told the truth.
 I loved the Fear Street Saga Trilogy (The Betrayal, The Secret, The Burning) by R.L.
 Stine.
 I loved them all equally; I couldn’t choose.
 No one laughed or said anything rude, but no one nodded in agreement either, and there was a moment of uncomfortable silence.
 Then our teacher admitted that she’d never heard of the books and another student explained what they were about (witches and ghosts), as I sat quietly, embarrassed, promising myself I’d read “smart” books from then on.

 But I’d always been drawn to horror.
 My mother told me that she grew up in a haunted house, built over canefields, and a few of my uncles had seen ghosts.
 Their stories terrified me but I always sat and listened.
 I realize now that my family’s stories and horror fiction were what first inspired me to write, though I didn’t know how to begin back then.
 I was also ridiculously quiet all throughout middle and high school; I hardly spoke and rarely shared my feelings with people.
-I liked the idea that our emotions—
+I liked the idea that our emotions—rage, pain—created an imprint that lingered through time.

 That first day, at lunch time, friendless and unfamiliar with the city, instead of eating lunch, I wandered around the upper east side until I found a bookstore.
 My mother had given me lunch money meant to last the entire week, but in a last act of defiance, I spent it on the first book in the Goosebumps series, Welcome to Dead House, even though I felt that I was too old for it, and sat in the school courtyard happily reading by myself.